ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ```
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>
 ```
 The parameters `service-name`, `service-id`, `service-plan-id`, and `region` are all required.
-You also supply the `-p` with the version, backup ID, and the size parameters in a JSON object.
+You also supply the `-p` with the version and backup ID parameters in a JSON object.

-If your deployment is larger than the default deployment (5120 MB disk and 1028 MB memory per member), you need to provide the memory and disk allocation to the command.
-Otherwise, the provisioned deployment gets the default resource allocation.
-If it is too small, the upgrade fails.
-{: .tip}

 ```
 ibmcloud resource service-instance-create example-es-upgrade databases-for-elasticsearch standard us-south \